Vyral/base-template/_posts/2022-06-17-the-major-real-estate-market-shift-explained.md

 Well, we got to that last rung on the ladder and the last sellers that were like, oh, we'll try an extra 50 grand.
 This first round of reductions is that.
 We're just taking a knife and we're just whack, the cream's coming right off the top.

-&nbsp;We're not yet at… I said yet, at falling prices, like falling home value.
+We're not yet at… I said yet, at falling prices, like falling home value.
 The last six times that interest rates went up dramatically, more than 1%, all the data, we've been sharing it for three months, showed that home prices actually stayed steady or went up.

-However, I'm going to give you a “but”.
-This is not Jeremy Larkin today telling you that the market's crashing.

-I want to say to you, home prices \*could\* fall dramatically.
-I didn't say they will.
+I want to say to you that home prices \*could\* fall dramatically.
+I didn’t say they will.
 I need everyone to just accept it could happen.
-It's hard for people to accept this.
+It’s hard for people to accept this.
+But accepting that reality doesn't make it so.&nbsp;

+However, I'm going to give you a “but.”
+I’m not telling you that the market’s crashing.

-&nbsp;Now, I don't anticipate a foreclosure market because people aren't underwater.
+Now, I don't anticipate a foreclosure market because people aren't underwater.
 If you’d like to see my analysis on why a foreclosure wave is unlikely, watch it&nbsp;[HERE](https://www.youtube.com/watch?v=R-fDSOr8H5k){: target="_blank" rel="noopener"}.

 Today I want you to understand that this round of price reductions that everyone's hearing about, this is the cream off the top.
 The first important step in the market stabilizing back to a level of sustainability.